The world's best sandwiches you need to try

 Brent Hofacker/Shutterstock

-A Floridan invention influenced by Cuban immigrants, the Cubano is an extravagant sandwich.
-The bread is soft on the inside, crisp on the outside and slightly sweet, similar to a baguette but baked with lard for a fluffier texture.
+A Floridian invention influenced by Cuban immigrants, the Cubano is an extravagant sandwich.
+The bread is soft on the inside, crisp on the outside and slightly sweet, similar to a baguette, but baked with lard for a fluffier texture.
 There are several crucial ingredients, including thinly sliced ham and Swiss cheese.
-What stands the Cubano apart, though, is the roast pork layer of filling.
+What sets the Cubano apart, though, is its layer of roast pork.
 Before cooking, it's marinated in the Cuban dressing mojo – bitter orange juice, garlic and herbs – for a piquant result.
 Add in pickles and yellow mustard, and you've got yourself a genuine Cubano.

 <p>David Pimborough/Shutterstock</p>